Fall-2025-COMP163/project-3-Charlestonjm21/README.md

    and equip better items to become stronger
 6. **Win Condition**: Complete all available quests and defeat the Dragon to become a legendary hero!

+## AI assistance

+I used Claude AI to help me debug errors in the quest_handler.py file and help me understand how to connect different files to make the game process as a whole.